TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

-# Creating new WCF application with Rhetos framework
+# Creating a new WCF application with Rhetos framework

 This article shows how to create a new application that uses Rhetos framework.